nmarchet/New-Frontier/content/4-Factions/the-resistance-movement.md

 Decisions in the movement are made collectively during secret meetings, and communication is maintained through a network of trusted messengers.
 The movement relies heavily on passionate rhetoric to inspire and mobilize supporters.

-**Structure:** Little to no formal organization; de facto leadership is distributed among a few key figures **Number of Members:** 30-40 active members, with a larger circle of sympathizers and supporters **Headquarters:** None; any gatherings occur at private homes or other informal meeting places; locations change frequently to avoid any potential crackdown.
+**Structure:** Little to no formal organization; de facto leadership is distributed among a few key figures<br>
+**Number of Members:** 30-40 active members, with a larger circle of sympathizers and supporters<br>
+**Headquarters:** None; any gatherings occur at private homes or other informal meeting places; locations change frequently to avoid any potential crackdown<br>
-**Reputation:** Mostly skepticism, but also worry about the instability their radical agenda may bring **Allies:** Original survivors who harbor grudges against the Sovereign Mercantile Council, certain factions within the Wayfinders' Union sympathetic to the cause.
+**Reputation:** Mostly skepticism, but also worry about the instability their radical agenda may bring<br>
+**Allies:** Original survivors who harbor grudges against the Sovereign Mercantile Council, certain factions within the Wayfinders' Union sympathetic to the cause<br>
-**Enemies:** The oligarchs of Rosslyn generally and the Sovereign Mercantile Council specifically **Notable Member:** [Rowan Mercer](rowan-mercer.md)
+**Enemies:** The oligarchs of Rosslyn generally and the Sovereign Mercantile Council specifically<br>
+**Notable Member:** [Rowan Mercer](rowan-mercer.md)